vdtrolf/faircolibri/content/index.md

 ## Welcome to Faircolibri

 We are a collective of IT engineers passionate about climate action.
-Our mission is to help organizations reduce their carbon footprint and promote climate justice and inclusivity through technology.
+Our mission is to help organizations reduce their carbon footprint and promote climate justice and inclusivity through technology..

 - 🌱 Sustainable IT solutions
 - 🤝 Justice and inclusivity